Cirrent/ccm_documentation_stage/docs/using-ccm-with-cloud-platforms.rst

 2. Enter a name for the policy, and then choose **Create policy**.

-Create a firmware update job in AWS IoT Console
+Create an AIROC™ IFW56810 firmware update job in AWS IoT Console
-"""""""""""""""""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-Now that you’ve created an AWS role that can execute OTA updates, you can proceed to create a firmware update job.
+Now that you’ve created an AWS role that can execute OTA updates, you can proceed to create a job that updates the firmware for the Infineon AIROC™ IFW56810 module.
 The following set of instructions illustrates how you create an update job for an individual device.
 Once you’ve completed these steps an update job will be logged in AWS IoT, and the device will pick up the update job during its regular polling sequence, or when it next goes online, if it is currently offline.

 .. note:: Before you get started, ensure you get a signed firmware image from INFINEON.
 Contact the INFINEON sales team for the firmware.
 The firmware will be provided along with the signature hashing algorithm used and signature encryption algorithm used.
 This information is required in subsequent steps.